YoniChechik/AI_is_Math/docs/pages/python_pycharm_installation/python_pycharm_installation.md

 2. Check that you are indeed in the right “venv” (will appear in brackets in the cmd), and install all packages with `pip install <package_name>`:
    - `pip install matplotlib` (will also install numpy…)
-   - `pip install tensorflow` (a GPU enabled package also exists, try installing it yourself if you wish- it’s not for beginners)
+   - `pip install torch` (a GPU enabled package also exists, try installing it yourself if you wish- it’s not for beginners)
    - `pip install opencv-python`

 ### Test package installation